nathanchica/nathanchica/README.md

   - frontend deployed to Vercel, backend deployed to Render
   - currently only serves my needs (specific route and bus stops) but easily extendable to serve other routes or bus stops if needed
 - [a basic websocket chat application](https://github.com/nathanchica/chicachica)
-  - [https://chicachica.vercel.app/](https://chicachica.vercel.app/) (Note: the backend service takes a minute to wake back up)
+  - [https://chicachica.vercel.app/](https://chicachica.vercel.app/) (Note: the backend service takes a full minute to wake back up)
   - learning websockets (socketio) and building a basic chat application
   - didn't implement proper user account management and authentication so you can just log in as any user. the project was just for fun and focused on learning websockets
   - vite react + express + socketio + neon serverless postgresDB